hide-key/testamatta/macropad/macropad_000_xiao_rp2040_en.md

-※Since it was made for the purpose of a rapid prototype, the above materials were used and diverted.
+*Since it was made for the purpose of a rapid prototype, the above materials were used and diverted.

-※The star shape of the outer shape is original.
+*The star shape of the outer shape is original.